What is PCD, and why does it matter?:

 We often get asked this question just before customers place their order for their brand new trailer.
 We list both Erde and Daxara trailers for sale on our website and customers are often confused as to the differences, mainly the price.
 Erde and Daxara are first and foremost the same company, but they have slightly different positions with the companies range.
 Erde produce lighter duty trailers with a single skinned sheet metal construction.
 Daxara’s have the same physical dimensions as their Erde counterparts but offer a few extra features.
-Daxara’s use a stronger and more robust double skinned sheet metal construction and come with shock absorbers fitted to the axles for improved road handling.
+Daxara’s use a stronger and more robust double skinned sheet metal construction.
 Some models In the Daxara range also come complete with a complementary jockey wheel.
 All parts such as ABS hard tops, raised side panels, jockey wheels ect… are compatible across both brands so do not let this factor in your decision of which best suits your needs.
 In conclusion, both brand are very similar but Daxara does offer some slightly different features as mentioned above.
 The majority of light duty trailers we sell are Erde’s due to the generally lower pricing structure when compared with Daxara’s, there are however specific occasions customers require the extra features provided by Daxara trailers, and in this case we have no hesitation is recommending them.

-I have a bought a second hand trailer and I need some wheel bearings can you help?:
+I have bought a second hand trailer and I need some new wheel bearings can you help?:

 We often hear similar questions to this and there is no straight forward answer.
 Wheel bearings are crucial to the reliability of your trailer but are often neglected, causing very expensive and potentially deadly mechanical failures.
 We have a comprehensive range of wheel bearings in stock varying from the smallest Erde wheel bearings right up to the largest sealed units fitted to large Ifor Williams trailers.
 For us to assist with wheel bearing queries we require as much information as possible, such as; Bearing numbers (ideal!), hub/drum manufacturer, Axle manufacturer, PCD of the hub/drums, is it taper rollers or a sealed bearing you require?